 The practicum experience is intended to introduce the student to the child life field and the experiences facing children and adolescents in a healthcare setting.
 A certified child life specialist (CCLS) will supervise the student throughout their time at NewYork-Presbyterian Komansky Children’s Hospital.

-Practicum students must have completed core curriculum, including child development course work and experiences with children through previous work experiences, volunteer work, etc. Practicum students must complete 21 hours per week for a total of 8 weeks.
-We currently offer the practicum experience only May-July.
+Practicum students must have completed core curriculum, including child development course work and experiences with children through previous work experiences, volunteer work, etc. Practicum students must complete 35 hours per week for a total of 4 weeks.
+We currently only offer the practicum during the summer.

 Application submission deadlines/details are as follows:

 - Postmarked by 2nd Thursday in February

 - Interviews in end of February/early March (interviews can be conducted in person or via video conference platform)

 - Offer date by 3rd Tuesday in March/Student acceptance by 3rd Thursday in March by 3pm

 The application deadline is a postmarked deadline.
 We require all materials to be postmarked by the application deadline to be considered.
 We will not accept applications that are postmarked after the above date.
 Application is not a guarantee of acceptance.
 We will currently accept one student at this time.
 If you should have any further questions please contact our team via email at [email protected] or phone at (212) 746-3518.

 The child life practicum student is exposed to the child life profession through observation.
 The experience is designed to prepare the student for a more intensive, career orientated training in a child life or related field.

 - Observation of inpatient and outpatient child life services